Propagation of angular momentum in charged pion decay and related processes: Example processes

 Here the subscript ``L'' for all the four fermions refers to the helicity configuration $\lambda_a=-\lambda_b=\lambda_c=-\lambda_d=-1$, rather than definite chiralities.
+In other words, we use ``L'' and ``R'' to describe the relation between the direction of a particle's physical spin and the direction in which it moves.
+This choice of polarizations is not contradicting to the fact that the anti-neutrino can only be right-handed in chirality, as long as it is a massive particle.
 Recall that when obtaining $M=\lambda_a-\lambda_b$ we give an extra minus sign to $\lambda_b$ for the anti-neutrino, so that in this case $M=0$ instead of $-2$.
 In the massless limit, the helicity and chirality eigenstates coincide, but this amplitude vanishes by helicity conservation.
 However, we shall keep the fermion masses so that the $J=0$ mode is allowed, as will be seen below.
-Recall that we are examining the propagation of each $J$-mode in principle rather than evaluating the practical importance of the contribution from each $J$.
+Recall that we are examining the propagation of each $J$-mode in principle rather than evaluating the practical importance of the contribution from each $J$ (which will be discussed in section~\ref{sec:pheno}).

 The initial momenta are